aws/aws-nitro-enclaves-cli/README.md

   - Fedora - "kernel" for the v5.10+ kernel
   - openSUSE Tumbleweed - "kernel-default" for the v5.10+ kernel
   - Red Hat Enterprise Linux - "kernel" for the v4.18+ kernel
+  - SUSE Linux Enterprise Server - "kernel-default" for the v5.14+ kernel
   - Ubuntu - "linux-aws" and "linux-modules-extra-aws" for the v5.4, v5.8 and v5.11+ kernels

   Out-of-tree driver build can be done using the Makefile in the 'drivers/virt/nitro_enclaves' directory.